Includeable minimal operating system for C++

 I don't know.
 Then again I had my mandatory lobotomy when I started to professionally program in C++ 20 years ago (and still do to this day).

-• PittleyDunkin 10 months ago
+• PittleyDunkin a year ago

 I agree that people still use C++, I just find it very difficult to imagine a C++ programmer I'd trust as much as the rust compiler.
 Hence my comment.